 eLearning example of Massive Open Online Courses (MOOCs)

-From career-oriented subjects like “Shaping the Future of Work” and “Google Cloud Architecture,” to more general interest examples like “The Science of Well Being” and “How to Draw From Beginner to Master.”
+From career-oriented subjects like “Designing the Future of Work” and “Google Cloud Architecture” to more general interest examples like “The Science of Well Being” and “How to Draw From Beginner to Master.”

-Whether you want to get a certificate to become an animal Reiki practitioner, or earn a degree-tier “Professional certificate” in Data Engineering with Google Cloud — you no longer need to be based at a physical university.
+Whether you want to get a certificate to become an animal Reiki practitioner or become certified in Data Engineering with Google Cloud — you no longer need to be based at a physical university.

-Right now, there are 4,600+ courses on Coursera’s platform.
+For example, right now, there are 7,000+ courses on Coursera’s platform.
 Some of their e-learning examples are:

 - Interactive, professional certificate programs that explore scenarios that mirror what you might encounter on the job.